lmarti-dev/data_manager/README.md

 ## Setup

 You need to manually setup the package before being able to use it.
-After the installation, call `pip -m data_manager` and follow the instructions.
+After the installation, call `python -m data_manager` and follow the instructions.
 You will be prompted to input paths for the general data folder and the browser, as well as project names to get started.
 This will create a `settings.ini` file, which can be modified later.

 ## Usage